petechd/eq-questionnaire-schemas/style_guide.md

 - Use descriptive, self-evident naming.

-- When declaring variables use `local` instead of `::`, to prevent from being overridden or accessed externally.
+- When declaring variables use `local` instead of `::`.
+This prevents them from being overridden or accessed externally.

 ### Line Length